Here’s How You Can Go Zero Waste In College

 Now here’s for the biggest mystery of them all.
 Most campuses have communal gardens where they compost waste.
 Where are these green havens?!
 No one really knows – apart from the campus gardeners of course.

 So, you’re going to have to do a little bit of research to find your college’s secret garden, maybe even ask around a bit.
-Your best bet would be a green society.
+Your best bet would be a green society or compost program.

 Speaking of societies and groups – it’s likely that your college won’t yet have any student-led organization concerning the environment.
 And that’s not great, considering that there’s a wave of concern for the environment spreading across the world.